(1883-1965, brother of David Sisserman)

 In the last quarter of 1914 Gregory married Olga Lavroff in the St Pancras district of London.
 Olga had been born c.1882 in Moscow.
 Her father was a general in the Russian Army, and she studied at Feldmann’s private German-language school for girls in St. Petersburg: her report in 1900 shows that she excelled in French and German (as well as Russian).

 Soon after the marriage of Gregory and Olga they set sail for Australia.
-Gregory was a member of the ‘Royal Strollers’ who were performing at the Palace Theatre, London, where they were “specially commanded by H.M. the King and Queen, July 1st”.
-The Strollers were recruited to Australia by Jack Waller, who had been born in the Russia empire, his father being “a trusted Government official enjoying the confidence and friendship of the Czar.”
+Gregory was a member of the ‘Royal Strollers’ who had been performing at the Palace Theatre, London.
+The Strollers were recruited to Australia by Jack Waller, who had been born in the Russian empire, his father being “a trusted Government official enjoying the confidence and friendship of the Czar.”
 Reports of the Strollers’ arrival in Australia listed Gregory as “director of the Grand Opera House, Moscow” and “musical director of the Czar’s famous Russian Imperial Orchestra”.
 The Strollers opened in Adelaide on November 28, 1914.
 “The opening performance will be under the Patronage and Presence of his Excellency the Governor Sir Henry Galway, and Lady Galway, and the proceeds will be given to the BELGIAN RELIEF FUND. …..
 The Strollers … come with a great reputation, each artiste being a star in his or her particular speciality.
 The opening performance will be similar to that given before their Majesties.
 They have brought with them over two tons of special scenic effects to enable them to carry out their extensive repertoire of original burlesques and musical plays.”
 (The Advertiser (Adelaide) 14-11-1914)

 Gregory Ivanoff in 1918